bee-san/awesome-toki-pona/README.md

 What is a "bad friend"?
 In Toki Pona, the word for "friend" is "a good person".
 Therefore "bad friend" is a contradiction, because they cannot be a good person.

+Creativity is heightened through constraints, and in this way every Toki Pona sentence is a beautiful poem.

 # Courses

 # Games